sunny-biard/TeleSport/README.md

 # TeleSport

-This document describes the architecture of the TeleSport project, its main building blocks, and how to build it.
+This document describes the architecture of the TeleSport project, its main building blocks, and how to run it.

 # 📑 Table of Contents